Matthias von Davier: Applied Research

 von Davier's applied research has focused on utilizing psychometric methods in international large-scale assessment.
 In his roles at ETS and Boston College, he led the psychometric work on transitioning the PIAAC 2012, the PISA 2015, the TIMSS 2019 and the PIRLS 2021 from a paper-based to a computer-based trendline using mode effect models with data from studies that were designed to align results from paper and computer-based assessments.

 Another line of his research has concerned the more general issue of linking in large-scale educational assessments.

-A third line of von Davier's research has discussed the response styles and correcting for survey response bias in self-reports.
+A third line of von Davier's research has examined response styles and the correction of survey response bias in self-reports.
 The applications range from mixture models for personality data to the pitfalls of attempts to correct response bias by anchoring vignettes.
 More recently, his research's focal point was the use of process data in assessment to improve achievement estimation and contextualize assessment results.